Is Abstraction the Essence of Art?

 But not just in painting, but also in sculpture, there was an increasing turn away from realistic representation.
 Sculptors like Constantin Brâncuși or Alberto Giacometti strove to capture the essence of their motifs through reduced forms.
 The abstract sculpture “Torse” from 1925-1926 by Alberto Giacometti demonstrates this in an impressive way.
 Inspired by Cubism and African art, he challenged the conventions of realism in sculpture with this work, creating his own abstract language.

 The artworks of the time did not always meet with positive reactions, however; on the contrary, they were met with rejection.
-For some, abstract representation represented a threat to traditional art.
+For some, abstract representation was a threat to traditional art.
 In Germany in particular, abstract and expressionist works led to fierce controversy.
-The National Socialists defamed many works, including Kandinsky’s watercolor “Abstieg” (“Descent”, 1925, fig. 2) and Otto Freundlich’s sculpture “Der neue Mensch” (1912), as “degenerate art”.2
+The National Socialists defamed many works, including Kandinsky’s watercolor “Abstieg” (“Descent”, 1925) and Otto Freundlich’s sculpture “Der neue Mensch” (1912), as “degenerate art”.2

 After the Second World War, the development of Abstract Art continued, particularly in the USA.
 Artists such as Jackson Pollock and Mark Rothko strove for direct, emotional and, above all, intellectual interaction with the viewer.
 As a counter-movement to Abstract Expressionism, Minimal Art gained importance in the 1960s as a further movement within Abstract Art.
 Even today, this style remains a unique testimony to artistic freedom, despite the wide variety of approaches.